Kauan197197197/meu-perfil-my-profile/README.md

 - In the future, become a back-end developer.

 ## Projects
-- Soon I will post projects made with block-based programming (Scratch and MakeCode).
+- Soon I will post projects made in block language (Scratch and MakeCode).
 - I also share code in Python, JavaScript, and HTML.